You are listening to the Sean Hannity Radio Show Podcast.

 America deserves to know the truth about Congress.

-800 nine-four-one Sean, if you want to be a part of this extravaganza.
+All right, 25 now till the top of the hour, 800 941 Sean, if you want to be a part of this extravaganza.

 Finally, we are getting what I have been calling for.

-I keep asking where are the Republicans?
+I keep asking, where are the Republicans?

 Where are the Republicans?

-Where they have the power of every committee.
+They have the power of every committee.

 Let's walk in Don Jr.

-Let's bring in Paul Menorf.
+Let's bring in Paul Menafort.

 Well, what about all the issues that we keep bringing up?

-What about the issue of Loretta Lynch and and what about the issue of James Comey?
+And what about the issue of James Comey?

 And what about the issue of the Ukrainian influence in the election?

-And what about Hillary Clinton and and of course the email server scandal, the uranium one issue.
+And, of course, the email server scandal, the Uranium One issue.

 You know, where are all those people?

-You know, finally he and a number of his colleagues are beginning to pursue the truth behind Hillary Clinton, James Comey, and they are now requesting the appointment of a special counsel.
+You know, finally, he and a number of his colleagues are beginning to pursue the truth behind Hillary Clinton, James Comey, and they are now requesting the appointment of a special counsel.

 It's about time.